Skip to content

 Renewables Investment

-In addition to reducing the carbon emissions of its investments, the Committee also set a target to have invested 5% in renewable energy infrastructure by 2025.
+In addition to reducing the carbon emissions of its investments, the Fund has a target to have 5% invested in renewable energy infrastructure by 2025.
 The 5% target represents around half the total infrastructure allocation.

-The current investment in renewable infrastructure, as at 31 March 2024, is summarised in the following chart and table.
+The investment in renewable infrastructure, as at 31 March 2025, is summarised in the following chart and table.

 Engagement and Divestment